mikep79/solo-project/README.md

 Refine styling and practice deploying to Heroku with database.
 Bug fixes.
 10-24 Tues

+Position items on page according to keyboard -driven logic.
+Research: logo and name.
+Heroku deployment 10-25 Wed

 Testing with screen-reader.
-Position items on page according to keyboard -driven logic.
-Bug fixes, testing, stretch goals.
-10-25 Wed

-Bug fixes, testing, stretch goals.
+Add ng-aria stuff.
+Decide on logo and name.
+Deploy to Heroku?
 10-26 Thurs

 Practice presentation.
 Deploy to Heroku.